 In 1854, the physician Dr John Snow narrowed down the source of a cholera outbreak in London to a single water pump in Broad Street.
 As a result of his findings the Local Council had the handle to the water pump removed.
 But the discovery of the cause and effect of disease did not necessarily provide the solution and once the cholera outbreak appeared to subside the handle to the pump was simply replaced.

-Tuberculosis, sometimes referred to as consumption, was a slow death and not always an obvious one but as contagious as the flu it was easily spread with people often going about their business despite declining health until the moment of their death.
+Tuberculosis, also known as consumption, was a slow death and not always an obvious one but as contagious as the flu it was easily spread with people often going about their business despite declining health until the moment of their death.

-The greatest single killer of the Victorian era it had many notable victims among them the Bronte sisters – Emily in 1848, aged 30; Anne in 1849, aged 29; and Charlotte in 1855, aged 38.
+The greatest single killer of the Victorian era it had many notable victims almost certainly amongst them the Bronte sisters – Emily in 1848, aged 30; Anne in 1849, aged 29; and Charlotte in 1855, aged 38.

 The sexually transmitted disease syphilis, known as the ‘Great Pox’, was responsible for as many as 50,000 deaths a year reaching its apex in the 1860’s when it was estimated than more than half of all prostitutes carried the disease and a third of troops stationed in Britain had contracted it.